matteushc/brewery_challenge/README.md

 # Code Challenge

+## Tools

-O pipeline desenvolvido aqui foi usando ferramentas como Docker, Python, Spark e airflow com orquestrador.
+* O pipeline desenvolvido aqui foi usando ferramentas como Docker, Python, Spark e airflow com orquestrador.

+## Architecture

-The architecture used in this process was Medallion architecture which is based in ELT (Extract, Load, Transform) where data is extracted from API and save in bronze layer as json file, transformed into a suitable format that was parquet (silver laywer) and partitioned by brewery location, make some aggregations and then loaded into a gold layer.
+* The architecture used in this process was Medallion architecture which is based in ELT (Extract, Load, Transform) where data is extracted from API and save in bronze layer as json file, transformed into a suitable format that was parquet (silver laywer) and partitioned by brewery location, make some aggregations and then loaded into a gold layer.

+## Project Structure

-The project was defined based in airflow structure which is:
+* The project was defined based in airflow structure which is:

     1. config - Para armazenar as configurações necessarias do airflow